Beyond the Product: Winning in The Digital Signage Software Industry

 Business team discussing charts and UX design with digital signage dashboards on screen in a modern office

-Early in my career, I was all in on the product.
+Early in my career in the digital signage software industry, I was all in on the product.
 I believed that if the software had great features and a solid design, success would naturally follow.
 I was confident—maybe a little too confident.

 But after years in the industry, hundreds of demos, and conversations with teams of all shapes and sizes, I’ve learned that it’s not that simple.
 A strong product matters, no doubt.
 But it’s just one piece of a much bigger puzzle.